Advertiser Disclosure

 The key to using rewards to their fullest extent is to reverse-engineer the process.
 This means creating a plan of where you want to go, which airline will get you there, and what rewards you will need.

 For example, let’s say the provider you select for your medical procedure is in Singapore, and you want to fly Singapore Airlines to get there.
-From there, you could sign up for a card with transferable rewards to Singapore Airlines KrisFlyer, like the Chase Sapphire Preferred® Card or the American Express® Gold Card.
+From there, you could apply for a card with transferable rewards to Singapore Airlines KrisFlyer, like the Chase Sapphire Preferred® Card or the American Express® Gold Card.

 Hot Tip: